ModuleLoader/es-module-loader/README.md

 Note that `ModuleNamespace` is not specified in the WhatWG loader specification - the specification actually uses a `Module.Status` constructor.
 A custom private constructor is used over the spec until there is a stable proposal instead of having to track small changes of this spec API over major versions of this project.

-### Base Loader Polyfill API

-The `Loader` and `ModuleNamespace` classes in `core/loader-polyfill.js` provide the basic spec API method shells for a loader instance `loader`:

-- *`new Loader(baseKey)`*: Instantiate a new `loader` instance, with the given `baseKey` as the default parentKey for normalizations.
-  Defaults to environment baseURI detection in NodeJS and browsers.
-- *`loader.import(key [, parentKey])`*: Promise for importing and executing a given module, returning its module instance.
-- *`loader.resolve(key [, parentKey])`*: Promise for resolving the idempotent fully-normalized string key for a module.
-- *`new ModuleNamespace(bindings)`*: Creates a new module namespace object instance for the given bindings object.
-The iterable properties of the bindings object are created as getters returning the corresponding values from the bindings object.
-- *`loader.registry.set(resolvedKey, namespace)`*: Set a module namespace into the registry.
-- *`loader.registry.get(resolvedKey)`*: Get a module namespace (if any) from the registry.
-- *`loader.registry.has(resolvedKey)`*: Boolean indicating whether the given key is present in the registry.
-- *`loader.registry.delete(resolvedKey)``*: Removes the given module from the registry (if any), returning true or false.
-- *`loader.registry.keys`*: Function returning the keys iterator for the registry.
-- *`loader.registry.values`*: Function returning the values iterator for the registry.
-- *`loader.registry.entries`*: Function returning the entries iterator for the registry (keys and values).
-- *`loader.registry[Symbol.iterator]`*: In supported environments, provides registry entries iteration.

 ### Performance